Reach: A Space Podcast for Kids

 Reach: A Space Podcast for Kids is produced by Soundsington Media.

 Background

-The podcast is created by Sandy Marshall and Nate DuFort as an outreach project of Solar System Ambassadors.
-The show is produced by Soundsington Media.
-The show features interviews with astronauts and engineers, and includes activities for the listeners.
-In one of the episodes the show has a live interview with NASA astronauts in space aboard the International Space Station.
+The podcast was created by Sandy Marshall and Nate DuFort as an outreach project of Solar System Ambassadors.
+Produced by Soundsington Media in Chicago, the podcast features interviews with astronauts and engineers, and includes activities for the listeners.
+In one of the episodes, the show has a live interview with NASA astronauts in space aboard the International Space Station.
 Marshall and DuFort had previously collaborated on improvisational comedy at The Second City.
-The show interviewed Chris Hadfield, the first Canadian to walk in space.
-The podcast is produced in Chicago.
-The show is hosted by Brian Holden and Meredith Stepien of Team StarKid fame.
+Guests have included Chris Hadfield, the first Canadian to walk in space.
+The podcast is hosted by Brian Holden and Meredith Stepien of Team StarKid fame.